 Kill Switch Problems – A low bidder made the wire used in the kill switch circuit.

-Mounts, rubber* – If you replace them with the heavy duty Viking mounts, do not make the mistake noted here.
+Mounts, rubber* – Here is a way to quickly check them.
+If you replace them with the heavy duty Viking mounts, do not make the mistake noted here.

 Pulleys – see "Starter pulleys" below